Get your copy of the ACSM CPT exam cheat sheet. It helps immensely in studying for the exam.

 - Subscapular: This is one of our diagonal folds that is take 1 – 2 cm under the inferior angle of the scapula.

-- Suprailliac: This is the last diagonal fold and is at the line of the natural iliac crest angle that is right above the iliac crest.
+- Suprailliac: This is the last diagonal fold at the line of the natural iliac crest angle right above the iliac crest.

 - Thigh: This is a vertical fold located midway between the inguinal crease and the proximal border of the patella on the anterior midline of the thigh.